-Pilot dead after Air India Express plane skids off runway in Kerala
+16 including Pilot dead after Air India Express plane skids off runway in Kerala

-Kozhikode, Aug 07: An Air India Express flight with 190 passengers on board en route from Dubai skidded off the runway while landing at Karipur Airport, Kozhikode on Friday evening.
-According to preliminary reports the pilot has been killed so far and 40 passengers are believed to be injured.
+Kozhikode, Aug 07: Sixteen including former Indian Air Force (IAF) test pilot Captain DV Sathe were killed and several others injured when a Dubai-Calicut Air India Express flight with 191 passengers and crew on board overshot the runway here and fell into a valley, breaking into two portions, on Friday evening,police sources said.
+The mishap occurred at 1941 hrs.No fire was reported at the time of landing, an AIE statement said.
 This was a Vande Bharat repatriation flight.

+Police said 16 people were killed in the accident.
+The Civil Aviation Ministry said the flight IX 1344 operated by B737 aircraft from Dubai overshot runway at Kozhikode at 7.41 PM on Friday.
+"No fire reported at the time of landing," it noted.

 The Air India Express flight was about to land at Kerala's Kozhikode when the incident happened.